-"ALL 10" POINT PRESSURE
+"ALL 10" SCORE PRESSURE

 Returning to the story of parents in Bac Giang requiring their children to get all 10s, it sounds strange but is not a personal desire.
 The most vivid example is probably the admission to grade 6 at Hanoi - Amsterdam High School for the Gifted in recent years.
 In the first admission period of this school year, according to the admission guidelines for grade 6 at Hanoi - Amsterdam High School for the Gifted, students must score 167 points out of 17 final exams, which means they can only get a maximum of 3 9s at the primary level, the rest must all score 10 to be able to register for the exam.
-In addition, parents even had to submit a collective "help" petition to the Hanoi Department of Education and Training because their children scored "all 10s" but were still not assessed as "excellent completion" so they were still not allowed to take the exam to grade 6 at this school.
+In addition, parents even had to make a collective "rescue" petition to the Hanoi Department of Education and Training because their children scored "all 10s" but were still not assessed as "excellent completion" so they were still not allowed to take the exam to grade 6 at this school.

 Therefore, although the Ministry of Education and Training has long issued circulars and guidelines to change the assessment of primary school students in the direction of minimizing grading, schools and parents still place a lot of emphasis on grades.